dani-marinescu7/docker-webserver-animal-shelter/README.md

 ## Story

-Your friend and you decided to volunteer for a non-profit animal shelter, 'Furry Friends'.
+I decided to volunteer for a non-profit animal shelter, 'Furry Friends'.
 They are very friendly, but not tech-savvy people.
-They need you to put together a website for the shelter.
+They need me to put together a website for the shelter.

-They also would like to be able to view the website from the internal network, while you develop it.
+They also would like to be able to view the website from the internal network, while I develop it.

 First they would like to see a simple webpage with the following content: